Kim Leadbeater defends assisted dying Bill in face of efforts to stop it

 The Bill, which covers England and Wales only, proposes terminally ill adults with less than six months to live who have a settled wish to die should be able to do so with the approval of two doctors and a High Court judge.

-Opposition campaigners have expressed concerns around possible coercion and vulnerable people feeling pressured to take their own lives.
+Opposition campaigners have expressed concerns around possible coercion and vulnerable people feeling pressured to take their own lives, and urged a focus on improving palliative care.

+Prime Minister Sir Keir Starmer has vowed that the Government will invest in end-of-life care no matter which way the vote goes.

+During Prime Minister’s Questions, he said: “Obviously, this is a very important vote on Friday, but whichever way that vote goes, we must invest properly in care across our health service, and that’s why, in addition to putting the NHS back on its feet, we’re putting forward a 10-year plan to make sure the NHS can give the care that everybody would expect across the spectrum, including end-of-life care.”